Mission of the Heart

-He remembers the exact moment Dan first cast his own fishing rod into the lake, a task Chuck Saur had always performed for his son.
-Today Dan can write his own name and take steps with support.
-He can sit up in bed and rub the sleep from his eyes with his once rigid hands.
+Chuck remembers the exact moment Dan first gained the ability to cast his own fishing rod into the lake.
+Today, Dan can write his own name and he is able to sit up in bed and rub the sleep from his eyes with his once rigid hands.
 He verbally joins in his bedtime prayer.
-"It's hard to explain the magnitude of what conductive education has meant to our family," Chuck Saur explained.
+"It's hard to explain the magnitude of what conductive education has meant to our family," Chuck explained.
 "We've gone from thinking about what we can do for Dan to celebrating what he can do for himself, and that difference is huge."

 Excerpt from original article written by Judy Winter (photo courtesy of Judy Winter).

 President of Aquinas College, Dr. Harry J. Knopke and Dr. James V. Garofalo, Dean of the School of Education, agree to complete a pilot study of Conductive Education at Ken-O-Sha School (Grand Rapids Public Schools).
 After great success, Aquinas moves forward with work to establish the first conductor teacher training program in North America.

 Aquinas hires former director of special education services at Grand Rapids Public Schools, Kathy Barker and the former International Pető Institute, directors, Ildikó Kozma, Erzsébet Balogh, MD, and Júlia Horváth, Ph.D., assign Andrea Benyovszky as project director to establish conductor-teacher training and oversee Conductive Learning Center lab school as a training facility for their Physically or Otherwise Health Impaired teacher training program.

 President of Aquinas College, Harry J. Knopke, Ph.D. signs agreement with International Pető Institute to establish a training program for conductor-teachers in Grand Rapids, MI.